dpelli/proxy-service/README.md

 This is a simple proxy service API built using Python with Flask, Docker for containerization, and Kubernetes for deployment.

-## Overview

-The Proxy Service API allows you to abstract away the provider you use behind the scenes by providing a robust HTTP API with an endpoint that returns data from another API.
-The API returns data in JSON format.

 ## Setup

 ### Prerequisites